raidenyn/NHibernate.GraphQL/README.md

 ```

-#### Creating connection with sorting by a few fields
+#### Creating connections with sorting by multiple fields

 Sometimes sorting by ID is not enough.
 For example, we may want to sort our users by `CreatedAt` field.
-But the field is not unique and few users can receive the same value for the field.
-In this case we cannot create unique cursor based only on `CreateAt` field.
-So we have to add some unique field to the sorting to receive guarantee that our sorting is always consistent.
+But the field is not unique and different users can receive the same value for the field.
+In this case we cannot create a unique cursor based only on `CreatedAt` field.
+So we have to add some unique field to the sorting to guarantee that our sorting is always consistent.
 ID is good for this.

-We can use anonymous type to sort our objects by a few fields:
+We can use an anonymous type to sort our objects by multiple fields:

 ``` cs
 var query = session.Query<User>()